devicetree-org/devicetree-specification/source/introduction.rst

 software (e.g. a hypervisor) may be both a client program and a boot program.

+This specification, the |spec-fullname| (|spec|), provides a complete boot program to client program interface definition, combined with minimum system requirements that facilitate the development of a wide variety of systems.

 ..
-FIXME - replace the powerisa reference
+FIXME cgt - Rephrase the following?

-This specification, the |spec-fullname| (|spec|), provides a complete boot program to client program interface definition, combined with minimum system requirements that facilitate the development of a wide variety of embedded systems based on CPUs that implement the Power architecture as defined in the Power ISA™.

 This specification is targeted towards the requirements of embedded systems.
 An embedded system typically consists of system hardware, an